 Plan a visit to one of the Upstate, SC waterparks during your staycation:

-We took our kids to The Big E in Gaffney, SC, on a rainy day of our staycation.
+We took our kids to The Big E in Gaffney, South Carolina, on a rainy day of our staycation.
 But there are certainly closer options to do all these things if you’re looking to save money on fuel.

 We did enjoy our trip to the Big E and overall it was quite affordable.
 If you go on a Monday movie tickets are only $5.
 Get the refillable popcorn bag and toss some plastic cups in your purse so that everyone can have their own container.